Retirement savings plan () - mandatory company

 FYI

-The tax advantage linked to the transfer of an insurance contract of more than 8 years to a PER (doubling of abatements related to detention) ceased on 31 December 2022.
+The tax advantage linked to the transfer of an insurance contract of more than 8 years to a abatements related to detention) ceased on 31 December 2022.

-You can transfer the accumulated savings on the mandatory company PER to all other PERs.
+You can transfer the accumulated savings to the mandatory company account on all other accounts.

 The transfer is possible when you no longer have the obligation to join the plan (departure of the company for example).